hashchau/COMP6447_fuzzer/writeup.md

 The fuzzing strategies for the currently supported file types are:
 - JSON
   - Through recursion, it detects the data type of the value located at each leaf node in the JSON dictionary and calls the corresponding type mutator to mutate that value
 - CSV
   - Adds rows and/or columns to the payload until the binary crashes
+- XML
+  -

 ### Type Mutations & Strategies
 Our program currently supports four different data type mutations: